Miso-Soup98/Jiakai-Z.github.io/_teaching/Teaching experience 4.md

 ---
-title: "Teaching experience 4"
+title: "Research on Real-time Classification and Processing of MI EEG Signals and Control of External Devices"
 collection: teaching
-type: "Undergraduate course"
+type: "Principal Investigator"
 permalink: /teaching/Teaching experience 4
-venue: "University 1, Department"
+venue: "Nantong University, Information and Communication Engineering"
-date: 2014-01-01
+date: 2022-06-01
-location: "City, Country"
+location: "Nantong, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.